 Prescribed to treat general anxiety disorder, panic attacks, and insomnia, Xanax is highly addictive when used over long periods.
-Hugely accessible, Xanax is the most highly prescribed medication in the U.S. with over 44 million prescriptions written each year.
+Hugely accessible, Xanax is the most highly prescribed medication in the U.S., with over 44 million prescriptions written yearly.

 Since users will eventually require higher doses of the drug to feel its effects, dependency often occurs.
 Someone with a Xanax addiction might take up to 30 pills a day.